Analysis | Which constituents should Republican lawmakers listen to?

 This idea that Biden’s proposal has majority support and therefore deserves passage has been at the center of the president’s sales pitch since he took office.
 On Jan.
-25, Biden said that his insistence on American unity meant that proposals supported by most Americans should be approved by Congress, a useful argument on the coronavirus package though one which he might eventually find cumbersome.
+25, Biden said that his insistence on American unity meant that proposals supported by most Americans should be approved by Congress, a useful argument on the coronavirus package, though one which he might eventually find cumbersome.

 After all, as Biden notes, polling specifically on his $1.9 trillion relief proposal is broadly popular, according to polls from Quinnipiac University.
 About two-thirds of Americans support the proposal in the abstract, though that figure includes less than half of Republicans.
 If the goal is to pass legislation that the country wants to see passed, Biden’s proposal fits his own guideline.